 You can tell active from inactive brown patch from the outside of the ring.
 If it’s yellow then you know the brown patch is active.
 If it’s not yellow then it’s not active.
-Whether it’s active or not, if you have a St. Augustine lawn, it’s a good idea to treat your lawn with a fungicide in the fall.
+Whether it’s active or not, if you have a St. Augustine lawn, it’s a good idea to treat your lawn with a fungicide in the spring and the fall.

-We Carry Nitro Phos Fungicides at Our Office
+We Carry Heritage G at Our Office

 At Houston Grass we take great pride in the quality of the turfgrass sod we deliver.
-We carry three varieties of St. Augustine grass, two varieties of Bermuda grass, and three varieties of Zoysia grass.
+We carry two varieties of St. Augustine grass, two varieties of Bermuda grass, and three varieties of Zoysia grass.
 Our grass is grown on our family farm in Bay City so it’s adapted to the climate and the soil of the Houston area and the Texas Gulf Coast.
 Check the reviews and testimonials we’ve received from our customers.

 Our office is located in Arcola, just a few miles east of Sienna Plantation and just off Highway 6 on McKeever Road.
 You can pick up your grass at our office or we can arrange delivery.
 We can also arrange for professional installation too.
 Just call us at 281-431-7441.